How to find passenger lists for ships

 The ability to find passengers who travelled solely within Europe is also variable.
 If the ship sailed only to one European country and back, then there will be no passenger lists.
 However, if the ship sailed to a European country and then onwards to another destination in Europe, or elsewhere in the world, then records usually survive.

 An alternative source for information about non-British citizens (‘aliens’) travelling by sea to the UK are documents in TNA’s series HO2, HO3, HO5 and others that describe alien entries and arrivals.
 They collectively cover from 1794 to 1921 and reveal name, profession, nationality, date and place of arrival, and sometimes more details such as the name of the ship.
-These are on Ancestry.
+Some of these are on Ancestry in the collection Alien Arrivals, 1810-1811, 1826-1869.

 Where can you find passenger lists for other countries?